RustanLeino/compiler-tutorial/README.md

 A slightly more advanced version of constant propagation is to keep track of ranges of values that variables can have.

-The static analysis performance by constant propagation and range analysis are examples of _abstract interpretation_.
+The static analysis performed by constant propagation and range analysis are examples of _abstract interpretation_.
 Since there are no loops in this simple input language, the abstract interpretation can be done using a single pass.
 In languages with loops (or to perform interprocedural analysis), the abstract